 “v0 didn’t do a great job following my prompts.
 In some versions, [the output] was okay, in later, more complicated versions, there are obvious issues.
 [For example,] not all buttons link as expected, it didn’t come fully baked, some features “work” in terms of the UI updating while on that page, but there was no backend, and other features aren’t fully implemented.”

-Which has better inital output quality?
+Which has better initial output quality?

 Bottom line: Bubble’s app output quality was much more complete and functional than v0’s. v0 had inconsistent output (sometimes it worked, sometimes it didn’t), while Bubble generated strong UI and mostly functional workflows and logic on the first try.